 One explanation of why stocks can be undervalued is what investor, philosopher, and former trader Nassim Nicholas Taleb calls the “Green Lumber Fallacy.”

-To explain, in his book Antifragile Taleb claims he once knew a commodities trader who made a fortune trading green lumber futures.
-However, Taleb claims the trader did not realize green lumber is wood or know what they use green lumber for.
+To explain, in his book, Antifragile Taleb claimsย he once knew a commodities trader who made a fortune trading green lumber futures.
+However, Taleb claims the trader did not realize green lumber is wood or know what they use it for.

 Many stocks are undervalued because the participants in the market do not understand them.
 However, many people believe market participants understand what they are trading.
 Thus, most people believe the Green Lumber Fallacy and think the market is an accurate pricing mechanism.